True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Results

-We next compared the zero-shot, out-of-domain DSR performance of DynaMix to that of a number of recent TS foundation models, including various versions of Chronos \cite{ansari2024chronos}, Mamba4Cast \cite{bhethanabhotla2024mamba4cast}, and Tiny Time Mixers \cite{ekambaram2024tiny}, using the long-term statistics $D_{stsp}$ and $D_H$ for evaluation (see sect. \ref{sec:performance_measures}).
+We next compared the zero-shot, out-of-domain DSR performance of DynaMix to that of a number of recent TS foundation models, including various versions of Chronos \cite{ansari2024chronos}, Chronos-2 \cite{ansari2025chronos}, Panda \cite{lai2025panda}, Mamba4Cast \cite{bhethanabhotla2024mamba4cast}, TimesFM \cite{das2024decoder}, and Tiny Time Mixers \cite{ekambaram2024tiny}, using the long-term statistics $D_{stsp}$ and $D_H$ for evaluation (see Sect. \ref{sec:performance_measures}).
 As seen in Fig. \ref{fig:performance}\textbf{a}-\textbf{b}, DynaMix clearly and significantly outperforms all of these.
-In terms of \textit{short-term} ($10$-step ahead) forecasts, for which TS foundation models (unlike DynaMix) are optimized, DynaMix performs on par with the (strongest in our batch) Chronos-t5 models (t-tests, all $p>0.37$), as shown in Fig. \ref{fig:performance}\textbf{c}.
+In terms of \textit{short-term} ($10$-step ahead) forecasts, for which TS foundation models (unlike DynaMix) are optimized, DynaMix performs on par with the strongest competitors in our batch, as shown in Fig. \ref{fig:performance}\textbf{c}.
+This is especially surprising when compared to Panda, which included variations of our test set DS in its training repertoire, biasing the evaluation in its favor.
 Table \ref{tab:performance_DSR} assembles further results on performance comparisons, while Figs. \ref{fig:forecast_start}-\ref{fig:forecast_end} provide specific examples.
 Moreover, a significant limitation of particularly the large Chronos models with millions of parameters is their extreme inefficiency in both inference time and computational costs, as compared in Fig. \ref{fig:cost}.
 In fact, their inference time can even exceed that of a custom-trained model.
-In contrast, DynaMix provides a highly efficient alternative, offering superior DSR performance while using much less parameters and computation time.
+In contrast, DynaMix provides a highly efficient alternative, offering superior DSR performance while using orders of magnitude less parameters ($\approx10$k in total) and computation time.

+To put DynaMix' performance further in context, we also compared it to a couple of \textit{custom-trained} DSR models, i.e. SOTA DSR models explicitly trained on the context data, incl. the plain AL-RNN trained by STF \cite{brenner_almost_2024}, Neural ODEs \cite{goring_domain_2024,chen_neural_2018}, and reservoir computers which are commonly used for DSR \cite{platt2023constraining} (see Appx. \ref{sec:custom_trained_DSR} for details).
+Despite the custom trained models' unduly advantage, performing -- unlike DynaMix -- only \textit{in-domain} generalization \cite{goring_domain_2024}, DynaMix keeps up with, and in some cases even outperforms, them (Appx.
+Tables \ref{tab:Performance_custom_trained}--\ref{tab:TSF_custom}).